Everything You Need to Know About Opioid Medications

 Before you start taking a drug, you want to know the answers to important questions like: What is it for?
 What are the risks?
 Are there alternatives?
 Being an informed patient is especially important if you are planning to take the medications for an extended period of time or if there are extensive risks.
 Typically, opioid drugs like hydrocodone and hydromorphone are used for long periods of time when treating chronic pain.
 The risks tend to increase the longer these medications are used.
 If you are planning to start using opioids, get informed with everything you need to know about them first.

 How can I get off opioids now that I am dependent?
-Once you have been taking opioids for a period of time on a regular basis, your body becomes dependent on the external source of this chemical because the natural system, endogenous system, is shut down.
+Once you have been taking opioids for a period of time on a regular basis, your body becomes dependent on the external source of this chemical because the natural endogenous system is shut down.
 To get off of opioids, gradually tapering from a higher to a lower dose is the most frequently used method.
 Other methods require medical assistance to manage withdrawal symptoms when the drug is suddenly stopped.
 However, none of these strategies work without a comprehensive exit plan.
 Those that have pain need other ways to manage pain without opioids like zero-gravity chairs, home exercise programs, and healthy habits.
 Those that are struggling with addiction need recovery services to learn new coping strategies, receive counseling, and commitment to lifetime of sobriety.
-Sometimes getting off of opioid medications is a scary but necessary step to a happier, healthier life.
+Sometimes stopping opioid medications is a scary but necessary step to a happier, healthier life.

 What are some long-term risks of using opioids?
 Besides previously mentioned risks of death and addiction, some other outcomes can occur when using these drugs for long periods of time.
 The hormone system can be disrupted.
 That is particularly true of testosterone.
-Hypogonadism or low testosterone levels are very common in long-term opioid users.
+Hypogonadism or low testosterone levels are common in long-term opioid users.
 Osteoporosis can also occur, partly as a result of the hormonal imbalances.
 And surprisingly, sometimes opioids can cause more pain because of a condition known as opioid-induced hyperalgesia.

 Can your doctor stop prescribing opioids to you?
-If you signed a contract for taking opioids in responsible manner and you have violated this contract, then your doctor has every right to stop prescribing opioids to you.
+If you signed a contract for taking opioids in a responsible manner and you have violated this contract, then your doctor has every right to stop prescribing opioids to you.

 Can someone with a history of substance abuse use opioids?
-People with a history of abusing other chemicals like alcohol, methamphetamine, marijuana, and benzodiazepines are at very high risk of becoming addicted to a different drug.
-That is called “cross addiction”.
+People with a history of abusing other chemicals like alcohol, methamphetamine, marijuana, and benzodiazepines are at high risk of becoming addicted to a different drug.
+This is called “cross addiction”.
 The use of opioids in people with this type of history needs to be highly monitored by physicians, loved ones, and sobriety sponsors.

 Can anyone become addicted to using opioids?
 Yes, even those with chronic pain can become addicted and start abusing opioids.